Working more efficiently with Tags

 new-feature, simply type

 tag: keyword.
-For example: to find keys that are tagged with
+For example: to find keys that are tagged with either

-admin you will need to use
+admin (or both) you can use

 tag:new-feature tag:admin in the search bar.